-Closeout
+F. Closeout

-Grantees must submit closeout reports due no later than 60 days following the end of the current contract, August 29, 2022.
 Closeout of the project occurs when the operational date of the project expires and all invoices have been submitted.
+Subrecipients must submit closeout reports due no later than 60 days following the end of the current contract, August 29, 2023.

-G. INDEPENDENT AUDIT
+G. Independent Audit